CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/ssh/sshsessiondetails.md

 ---
 title: "SshSessionDetails"
 linkTitle: "SshSessionDetails"
-description: "The data type representing configuration for executing ssh commands on a specified host."
+description: "The data type representing configuration for executing SSH commands on a specified host."
 ---

 # {{% param title %}}